xprabhudayal/grand-plaza-monorepo/README.md

 2. Configure build settings for Next.js
 3. Set environment variables in Vercel dashboard

+### Production Deployment with Docker

+For production deployment, see [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on:

+- Building and running with Docker
+- Deploying to DigitalOcean
+- Configuring environment variables
+- Setting up persistence

 ## 🤝 Contributing

 1. **Fork the repository**